 The School of the Arts does not provide portfolio or application material reviews.

 Columbia University School of the Arts and Columbia University Student Financial Services work carefully with students to arrange the financing of their degrees.
 Loan packages, fellowships, scholarships and other options are available for eligible students.
-All financial aid applications must be received by February 15, 2013.
 Please see the Financing Your Degree page for information and important financial aid application procedures and deadlines.